How to become a cardiology nurse practitioner: pathway, certifications, and subspecialties

 Is CCRN required for cardiology NP jobs?
 Not universally required, but frequently preferred or required for cardiac ICU and cardiac surgery NP roles.
 CCRN adds compensation value – typically $2,000–$5,000 certification differential – and is a competitive differentiator when applying to academic medical center positions.
 NPs who accumulate 1,750 hours in acute or critical care settings become eligible; the exam is taken through AACN.

 What is the difference between a cardiology NP and a cardiac CNS?
 A cardiology NP has a primary NP board certification (AGACNP-BC, FNP-C) and manages patients directly with prescriptive authority.
 A cardiac CNS has a CNS graduate degree and focuses on systems improvement, staff education, and protocol development.
-The AACN CCNS credential is specifically a CNS credential – not an NP credential.
-NPs who want to signal critical cardiac care competency should pursue CCRN, not CCNS.
+AACN’s CNS credentials are specifically CNS credentials rather than NP credentials – and note that CCNS (Acute/Critical Care Clinical Nurse Specialist) is now renewal-only, with ACCNS-AG, ACCNS-P and ACCNS-N replacing it for new candidates.
+NPs who want to signal critical cardiac care competency should pursue CCRN.

 What does an LVAD coordinator NP do?
 LVAD coordinators (often NPs or PAs at large MCS programs) manage the ongoing care of patients with left ventricular assist devices – drive line site care, device troubleshooting, remote monitoring, speed adjustments, and emergency evaluations.
 The role typically requires 24/7 on-call coverage and commands a salary premium of $10,000–$25,000 above standard heart failure NP roles.
 Entry is through advanced heart failure programs that have active LVAD implant programs.

 Which cardiology NP subspecialty pays the most?
 Procedural subspecialties – cardiac surgery, EP lab, and cath lab – consistently outpay outpatient and HF clinic roles.
-Cardiac surgery NPs at academic centers average $145,000–$170,000; EP lab NPs are comparable.
-Heart failure clinic NPs average $125,000–$145,000.
+Cardiac surgery NPs at academic centers average $145,000–$170,000, and EP lab NPs sit in a similar band; both are above the all-NP BLS median of $132,300.
+Heart failure clinic NPs average $125,000–$145,000, a band centered close to that median rather than above it.
 See the cardiology NP salary guide for detailed subspecialty and state breakdowns.